alexander-moore/alexander-moore.github.io/README.md

     - Bachelor of Arts - Mathematics and Statistics 2016 - 2019
     - President's Commendation for Excellence
     - Dean's List 2016 - 2017

-* University of Arizona, Tucson Arizona
-    - Honors College Physics 2013-2016
-    - Wildcat Excellence Award
-    - Honors College Dean's List

-### Experience
-* Graduate Research Assistant: Worcester Polytechnic University, 2020-
-    - Deep learning research focusing on unsupervised and representation learning.
-Applied research cooperation with USARMY DEVCOM Soldier Center on data analysis and supervised learning.
-* Actuarial Intern: Milliman, 2018
-    - Automated healthcare claims repricing with a novel software tool, removing the need for manual SQL claims repricing by actuarial scientists.
-* Undergraduate Educator: University of Arizona, 2014-2016
-    - Lectured on math topics and engaged in one-on-one learning with undergraduate students.
-Ability to approach both learning and teaching from many angles to best suit the diversity of student learners.